Church Growth

 Pastoral Care & Personal Connection (Ideas #36–42)

 No amount of programming or technology replaces the impact of genuine pastoral care.
 Members who feel personally known by their pastor are dramatically more engaged than those who see the pastor only from a distance.
-These seven ideas help pastors scale personal connection without burning out.

 Implement a 'Pastor's Coffee' Rotation

 Schedule one or two informal coffee meetings per week with members you don't know well — not for counseling or agenda, just genuine conversation.
 Over a year, this adds up to 50–100 personal connections that would never happen otherwise.
-Members who have had coffee with their pastor are among the most engaged in any congregation.

 Create a 'Care Team' of Trained Lay Leaders